 How long we keep your information for depends on the basis on which it was provided.
 Generally, however, we will keep the information that is necessary to enable us to provide you with a service that you have requested for as long as it takes us to provide that service.
 If you have asked that we do not use your details for marketing purposes, we may still need to keep them to ensure our systems reflect your preferences.
 In these circumstances we will only retain minimum information to enable us to honour your suppression request.

 We will generally keep records of any transactions you enter into for a minimum of six years from the end of the relationship.
 This is so that we can respond to any complaints or disputes that arise in that period.
 Otherwise we will keep the information where appropriate for legitimate business needs, namely future marketing of products and services which may interest you.
-We will always give you the option to opt-out of receiving any future marketing communication within each communication.
+We give you the option to opt-out of receiving any future marketing communication within each communication.